breckinloggins/sugar/readme.md

 other features as it is being written.

 *<name> can't be Cx because that implies "C".
 Mx maybe?
 How about "Nihilo", from the latin "Nothing", which is what we start from?

+Well Nihilo works but it's hard to pronounce, hard to spell, and sounds evil.
+Since the whole idea is that EVERYTHING is syntactic sugar, why not just call it "Sugar"?